JYCabello/jycabello-jekyll/_posts/2019-12-26-plunder-with-thunder.markdown

 keep reading mentions on how this and that monad is implemented on F# and, having specialized in Microsoft technologies for years, I spin up
 Visual Studio and before you notice I'm further ahead in an [F# book](https://www.apress.com/gp/book/9781484207413) than I'm on the other ones.

-That's the softest case I've had of that, as learning about F# deeply relates to the work I've been doing in Kotlin.
+That's the softest case I've had of that, as learning about F# deeply relates to the work I've been doing in Kotlin, but I've done far worse, I've never regretted learning anything, but I've spent days mastering a video game that I absolutely abhorred all the time I played it.

+I've successfully handled that by always being mid-read of several books that are categorically different: One fantasy novel, something on philosophy, two or three technical books on different topics and then a long comic book (I refuse to call them graphic novels).

 The other issue is that, as a human being with an ego, I have a tendency to think that I know what I'm doing, which leads me to try to solve problems that a lot of people, smarter than me, have solved already.

-In the end, I bargain with myself, I offer childish me a treat, be it playing a video game or learning about controlling a robotic arm with the raspberry PI I bought with that idea in mind but that I only use as a [retro gaming station](https://retropie.org.uk/).
+In the end, I bargain with myself, I offer childish me a treat, be it playing a video game or learning about controlling a robotic arm with the raspberry PI I bought with that idea in mind, but that I only use as a [retro gaming station](https://retropie.org.uk/).

 And then I binge watch Netflix's "The Witcher" and I remember that I have a draft of a fantasy novel that I never finished.
 I'm completing the schema in parallel while writing this articles.
 Who knows, I might write the next big fantasy series as a result.